Sam Whiteman (Australian cricketer): Domestic career

 Having also played for Western Australia's under-23 side in the Futures League, Whiteman was awarded a Western Australian Cricket Association (WACA) rookie contract for the 2012–13 season.
 He made his debut for Western Australia in the 2012–13 Ryobi One-Day Cup against New South Wales, scoring 31 runs.
 His first half-century, an innings of 74, came in a Ryobi Cup match against South Australia, and was Western Australia's highest score of the match.
 Whiteman's highest score at first-class level, 96 runs, was achieved opening the batting against Tasmania in November 2012.
 Although usually playing as a wicket-keeper, Whiteman played his first few matches at state level as a specialist batsman, although towards the end of the season he took over from Tom Triffitt as Western Australia's first-choice wicket-keeper.
 At grade cricket level, Whiteman plays for the Rockingham-Mandurah District Cricket Club, having made his first-grade debut during the 2007–08 season, at the age of 15.

 In April 2014, Whiteman was selected in the Australia A squad for the 2014 off-season, with the team playing series against India A and South Africa A. In the first match between Australia A and India A, played in July 2014 at Allan Border Field, he scored 174 runs batting eighth in Australia's first innings, his first century at first-class level.
 Whiteman and Mitchell Marsh, who scored 211 runs, put on 371 runs for the seventh wicket, an Australian record and the second-highest seventh-wicket partnership recorded, behind the 460-run record set by Bhupinder Singh and Pankaj Dharmani during the 1994–95 season.
 The previous Australian record, set by Queenslanders Cassie Andrews and Eric Bensted, had stood since the 1934–35 season.

 Whiteman suffered a serious injury whilst keeping wicket to Mitchell Johnson in the BBL final.
 Repeated surgeries on his hand followed.
 He returned in 2018 to the Scorchers squad as a batsman only after playing a couple of games for WA Premier Cricket side Fremantle, and played 2 matches in Big Bash 7 after a year out of the game.

+English County Cricket

+Whiteman played for Northamptonshire County Cricket Club during part of the 2023 English season.
+In January 2026, he signed a three-year contract with Yorkshire County Cricket Club.